rspec/rspec-metagem/README.markdown

 Again, we're super early in the process - aiming for a 2.0 release late 2009/early 2010 - so do stay tuned, but don't start using this just yet.

+## Development

+To get started, make a new directory for the rspec-2 repos to live:

+    $ mkdir ~/rspec2

+Next, cd into it, and pull down the meta repo:

+    $ cd ~/rspec2
+    $ git clone git://github.com/rspec/meta.git

+The meta repo provides a task to help manage the others.
+Initially, you want to clone them:

+    $ cd meta
+    $ rake git:clone

+Now you'll be able to run the other git tasks for pulling, pushing, etc.

 #### Also see

 * [http://github.com/rspec/core](http://github.com/rspec/core)